Admission is free!

 This Second Saturday event is part of the annual Columbia Flyway Wildlife Show.
 Join us for the wood carving show and various bird-related activities.
 Children can paint little wooden birds or color and learn about different types of birds.

-October: National Pet Month
+October: Adopt-a-Dog Month

 November: American Indian Heritage Month